robertogattabs/RadAgent/README.md

 * _arr.specificity_ : this is the array of the specificity (see _arr.accuracy_ for details);
 * _arr.AUC_ : this is the array with the AUC of the best models;

+The most interesting element, _lista.modelli_, is a list which contains a set of "good" models, providing for each:

+* _modello_ : the R Regressor model (with coefficients, Degrees of Freedom, Akaike information criterion, etc..).
+This can  be easily used to predict the outcome for new nets of incoming data.
+* _roc_ : the ROC curve (which can be easily plot with the _plot_ command).
+This also contains the information on the confidence interval;
+* _auc_ : the numeric value of the AUC of the _roc_;
+* _confusion.matric_ : the confusion matrix built using a default threshold of .5.
+Differend confusion matrices can actually be built directly using the model provided in _modello_ and the _predict_ function of R (e.g.: see [3]).

 ---
 references: